akshat-jjain/Google-Cloud-Traning/Engineer Data in Google Cloud: Challenge Lab/README.md

 Click **Run** and the machine learning process will take about 2 minutes.

 Evaluate model performance
 After the training completed, you can evaluate the **Root Mean Square Error (RMSE)** of the prediction model using the following query.
+(OPTIONAL)
 ``` sql
 #standardSQL
 SELECT